Asking for and taking holiday

 If you get more than the legal minimum 5.6 weeks, your contract's written document should say if you can carry over holiday and how much.

 When you’re not able to use your paid holiday, for example if you’re on maternity leave, you must be allowed to carry it over to the next leave year.
 It’s a good idea to arrange this with your employer as early as possible.

-If you're on long-term sick leave, you can carry over 4 weeks' paid holiday and it must be used within 18 months of the date it carried over from.
+If you're on long-term sick leave, you can carry over a maximum of 4 weeks' paid holiday and it must be used within 18 months of the date it carried over from.

-If you cannot take your full paid holiday for any other reason and you are worried about losing it, talk to your employer and try to reach an agreement.
+If you cannot take your full paid holiday for any other reason and you're worried about losing it, talk to your employer and try to reach an agreement.

 Holiday when leaving a job

-You may be able to take what’s left of your annual leave during your notice period before leaving a job, or your employer might want you to.
+You may be able to take any accrued paid holiday you have left during your notice period before leaving a job, or your employer might want you to.

 How much you get depends on how far through the leave year you end the job.

 If you’ve taken more holiday than your entitlement by the time your job ends, your employer can take money from your final pay, if agreed beforehand in writing.
 This is sometimes known as a ‘payback clause’.